ztz1989/software-switches/ovs-dpdk/README.md

   2. start an instance of VM and attach it with two virtual interfaces
       * ./loopback.sh
   3. inside the VM, initiate DPDK and run the DPDK l2fwd sample application
-      * Login to the VM and setup DPDK according to https://github.com/ztz1989/software-switches#configure-dpdk-inside-the-vm-an-example-is-given-as-follows.
+      * Login to the VM and setup DPDK as explained [here](https://github.com/ztz1989/software-switches/blob/artifacts/README-VM.md)
       * Go to DPDK l2fwd sample application directory and launch it:

         **./build/l2fwd -l 0-3 -- -p 3 -T 1 -q 1**